+Roofing including roof space No access was available to the roof space.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are constructed internally within the block.
+The rainwater fittings are a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The block appears to be of cavity brick construction.
-The walls have a roughcast and pointed facing brick external finish.
-The been installed.
+The block is of traditional stone construction.
+The walls have a pointed external finish.
+The walls are approximately 650mm thick.
+The wall between the subjects and common hall is of single brick wall construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows: Double glazed UPVC framed windows units are installed.
-Doors: The access door is of timber flush design.
+Doors: The access door is of timber flush design with a glazed pane above.